A JOURNAL is a collection of different documents (e.g. articles, letters to the editors, reviews, etc.) on a particular subject area.

 Your assignment requires articles from peer reviewed journals.

-The PsycINFO database has the option to restrict your search to articles in peer reviewed journals, but this isn't always an option with other databases or Google Scholar.
+Some databases have the option to restrict your search to articles in peer reviewed journals, but this isn't always the case.

 If you have found a great article but you aren't sure if its journal is peer reviewed, use the instructions below to check out if the journal is peer reviewed.